dcnieho/Titta/TobiiMex/README.md

 Usage instructions for using the TobiiMex class are found in [the Titta documentation](../readme.md).

-Run `makeTobiiMex.m` to build the mex files.
+Run `makeTobiiMex.m` to build the mex file.
 To build the 32bit Windows version, use the Visual Studio project.

 readerwriterqueue located at `deps/include/readerwriterqueue` is required for compiling TobiiMex.
 Make sure you clone the Titta repository including all submodules so that this dependency is available.